 The only changes I have made from the original recipe are that 1) I cut down the recipe from a much larger recipe and 2) I do not dip the raw cookies into egg white before rolling in granulated sugar.
 The cookies are much easier to make this way and they do not develop a hard outer crust—just a nice subtle crunch from the simple sugar coating.

 Jam thumbprint cookies all filled and ready to be baked.

 The best part of this recipe besides the incredible flavor is that there is immediate gratification.
 By that, I mean beautiful and freshly baked holiday cookies are just moments away as there is no need to chill the dough.
 This is a boon for busy baking moms and impatient children!

 Here at Wicked Good Kitchen, we hope that our recipe for Grandma’s Perfect Jam Thumbprint Cookies becomes a new Christmas holiday favorite and tradition at your house.

 Warmest wishes to you and yours for a meaningful and joyous Christmas holiday season!

-- 2 large yolks from organic eggs (mine weighed 36 grams w/o shells)
+- 2 egg yolks from large eggs (mine weighed 36 g w/o shells)